HortiBot: An Adaptive Multi-Arm System for Robotic Horticulture of Sweet Peppers: Dual-Arm Manipulation

 Autonomous selective and adaptive harvesting requires a system which acts based on various sensor measurements.
 We calculate grasp and cut poses based on the online perception results and adjust manipulation trajectories using force-torque measurements.

-The grasp pose is always orthogonal to the fruit's main axis (which is mostly vertical).
+The grasp direction is always orthogonal to the fruit's main axis (which is mostly vertical).
 The grasp direction is computed based on the fruit position and stem detection (see \figref{fig:mani_grasp}).
 Let $\vec{v}\in R^2$ be the vector between the \textit{Gripper's} mounting center and the fruit center projected onto the x-y plane.
 We use $\vec{v}$ as the grasping direction if no stem detection is available for the selected fruit.

 If stem detections are available, the fruit is grasped such, that the stem is avoided as much as possible.
-Let $\alpha$ be the angle between $\vec{v}$ and the selected grasp direction.
-We select the grasp direction opposite of the stem, with the condition $\alpha \le \ang{20}$.
-This avoids the stem while creating feasible arm configurations.
+Let $\beta$ be the angle between $\vec{v}$ and the selected grasp direction.
+We select the grasp direction opposite of the stem, with the condition $\beta \le \ang{20}$.
+This avoids the stem (as much as possible) while creating feasible arm configurations.

 We use the peduncle point cloud $PC$ to calculate the optimal cut pose (see \figref{fig:mani_cut}).
 Let $\vec{p}$ be the vector connecting the highest and lowest point of $PC$ (in the vertical axis) and let $M$ be the midpoint of $\vec{p}$.
 We filter $PC$ using a box filter which is centered at $M$ and aligned in the direction of $\vec{p}$.
 The centroid of the filtered $PC$ is used as the cutting position.
 The cutting orientation is fixed relative to the \textit{Cutter's} mounting pose, similar to the grasp orientation.
 We use a fixed cut position above the fruit in case of missing peduncle detections and ensure a minimum distance between grasp and cut pose to avoid self-collisions.